numerai/numerai-cli/README.md

 submission_url = https://wzq6vxvj8j.execute-api.us-east-1.amazonaws.com/v1/submit
 ```

-* submission_url is your webhook url that you will provide to Numer.ai.
+* submission_url is your webhook url that you will provide to Numerai.
 Save this for later.
 If you forget it, a copy is stored in `.numerai/submission_url.txt`.
 * docker_repo will be used in the next step but you don't need to worry about it since it's all automated for you

 This command is idempotent and safe to run multiple times.